aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

        4. function application
        5. equation solving, with guess and check as the main solution method.

-   5. To make students proficient in the operations and functions of arithmetic that tend to be performed frequently, including
+   5. To make students proficient in arithmetic.
-       1. arithmetic of single digits
-       2. simplification of fractions

    6. To engage students in curricular activities which connect fractions and negative numbers to real life scenarios of students.